 Myth: Clear aligners are not as effective as metal braces.

 Fact: Popular belief is that metal braces are more suitable for correction of complex dental alignment issues and clear aligners are best for mild problems.
 While this was true at one point, with advancements in technology innovations and doctor tools, clear aligner treatment has undergone consistent innovations.
-Today, OrthoFX clear aligners can work as efficiently and effectively as metal braces even for complex tooth correction.
+Today, OrthoFX clear aligner in many cases, can work as efficiently and effectively as metal braces even for complex tooth correction.